 A California restraining order, also known as a “protective order,” is designed to protect the victims of abuse, harassment, threats, or stalking.
 These legally binding orders are a way to remove an offender from the victim’s home, keep the offender a certain distance away, or prevent him or her from engaging in certain activities.
 Offenders who violate a restraining order face a number of penalties, and more importantly, restraining orders can give abuse victims a sense of peace and safety.

 Protecting you and your family is a serious, critical matter.
 The peace of mind that comes with a restraining order can help you get things back on track and move forward in your life.
-If you or a loved one are interested in obtaining a restraining order, call the Law Office of Heath L. Baker at (951) 222-2228 or contact us online.
+If you or a loved one are interested in obtaining a restraining order, call the divorce lawyer at Law Office of Heath L. Baker at (951) 222-2228 or contact us online.
 Mr. Baker will discuss your case in a free, confidential consultation and determine the best option for your unique situation.

-Elements of a Restraining Order
+Elements of a Restraining Order In Riverside

 In the state of California, a restraining order can include: